-- Play a key role in ensuring that the school takes action to support any student who may be at risk. - Alongside the Principal and Head Teachers, ensure that all staff, both teaching and nonteaching, are aware of their responsibilities in relation to safeguarding and child protection. - Undertake appropriate training in addition to the basic training that all other staff receive. - Collate and keep accurate and confidential records of any concerns about children.
-Records in CPOMS are regularly reviewed by the DSL. - Have a clear understanding of the local expectations around safeguarding, including who to contact, what agencies exist to provide support and how to contact them.
+- Play a key role in ensuring that the school takes action to support any student who may be at risk. - Alongside the Principal and Head Teachers, ensure that all staff, both teaching and non-teaching, are aware of their responsibilities in relation to safeguarding and child protection. - Undertake appropriate training in addition to the basic training that all other staff receive. - Collate and keep accurate and confidential records of any concerns about children.
+Records in CPOMS are regularly reviewed by the DSL.